 While the school’s IT network is protected by local security systems and the firewall maintained by the London Grid for Learning, it is necessary to accept the complexities of autonomous and independent use of the internet and the world wide web by our pupils at school, at home, and in public, on a wide range of protected and unprotected devices and media.
 Therefore, our five principles of safety are taught in the computing context, with occasional comparison to safety rules in the real world.
 Parents should play a supporting role in developing the attitudes of a safe and secure digital citizen by helping children adopt the 5 Safeties – rules which may help parents and children enjoy a happier, healthier and safer experience in cyberspace.
 In computing education in the classroom, the five safety rules are constantly reiterated through a caring, nurturing pedagogy which allows pupils the freedom to ask questions about their own experience of the internet, and what constitutes unacceptable or inappropriate content or behaviour online.

 Of the three key attitudes, respect has the most obvious transferability to both the school’s gospel values and conventional standards of good behaviour.
 In the context of our computing education programme, the topics of online bullying, mental health and privacy/publicity are explored through the Safer Internet Centre’s educational content.

 All our classes receive internet awareness lessons in the first 3 weeks of a new class year.
-The children sign an E Safety agreement/ charter and iPad promise.
-Throughout the year the children are reminded about internet safety through visitor talks and class lessons.
+The children sign an Acceptable Use Policy (AUP).
+Throughout the year the children are reminded about online safety through visitor talks and class lessons.